-The associated effect is that the required human drivers to deliver the same amount of goods transport is also huge compared to manual driving, making most current jobs redundant under the working assumptions behind our example.
+The associated effect is that the number of drivers required to deliver the same operational volume of goods transport is significantly reduced compared to the case of manual driving, making most current jobs redundant under the working assumptions behind our example.
 Therefore, legislators need to make sure that the benefits of the technology do not unequally accrue to the industry in terms of higher profits at the expense of job losses or lower purchasing power by truck drivers and other logistics employees.
 On the other hand, the repurposing of current long-haul drivers into remote drivers can improve the well-being of truck drivers, by avoiding the negative consequences of long-haul trips, such as mental health issues from social isolation and stress from long working hours.
 In addition, these better work conditions will lead to the truck driver job becoming more attractive, which can help mitigate unfilled vacancies in a transition phase of lower adoption where the job redundancies are not dramatic.